challah/bo/src/index.md

 </div>
 {% endfor %}

-I'm so proud of my little ones and can't wait to see what they accomplish in life.
+I'm so proud of my little ones.
+They're growing up so fast!
+I want to make sure they have the best life possible, and that means teaching them how to thrive in the city.
+I'm so excited to share our adventures with you all.
 </section>

 <section class="thanks">